georchestra/sample-docker-composition/cas/password-expiration/README.md

-This docker composition provides a way to test the password rotation policy from the LDAP, and how it affects the templates on CAS when one to try to log in with an expired account.
+This docker composition provides a way to test the password rotation policy from the LDAP, and how it affects the templates on CAS when one to try to log in with an expired account, or with an account on which the password is about to expire.

 # Ports